4Ax-Technologies/capture_device1/Program architecture.md

 currently confidential.
 However the overarching architecture is clearly defined below.

-open cv2 and python 3.6 & 3.8 need to be installed on capture device/Hardware/Nano
+open cv2 and python 3.6 & 3.8 need to be installed on capture device/Hardware/Nvidia Jetson Nano

 debugging needs to be completed on a Linux computer or virtual environment as opencv-python wheel will not build on (e.g) Mac OS 10.15